-- Survivors Trusts: This type of trust is often called an A-B trust.
+- Survivors Trusts: This trust is often called an A-B trust.
 Funds in the trust hold community property.
 The title of the trust is transferred at the death of one party to the named survivor.
 The trust may be crafted with a “bypass trust,” with a portion of the funds transferred to another trust.
 These trusts are customized to match the individual needs of the family.

-- Legacy Trusts: These are irrevocable trusts that allow you to protect your assets for future generations, without losing the ability to use the funds for emergencies.
+- Legacy Trusts: These are irrevocable trusts that allow you to protect your assets for future generations, without losing the ability to use funds for emergencies.
 Also called a “dynasty trust,” these trusts can be used to manage assets for a person who is unable to on their own.

 Government Benefits & Special Needs Planning

 If you have a loved one with special needs, it’s crucial you establish the right type of trust to ensure they are cared for without losing crucial benefits provided by the government.
-At the Meyring Law Firm in Atlanta, our estate planning attorneys can assist to establish a trust that matches the needs of your loved one, and your family.
+At Meyring Law Firm in Atlanta, our estate planning attorneys can assist to establish a trust that matches the needs of your loved one, and your family.

 "I contracted Robert for service and was extremely pleased with the entire experience."Eleanor W.